 Amazement.
 That feeling you get at the end of every day you are part of our team making a tangible impact on the well-being of your family, your friends, your community.
 You will be part of a foundation that worked to reduce trans fats in the food supply, place AEDs in communities across the country and control the marketing of tobacco.

 Rewards.
+With an impressive benefits package including pension, a competitive salary and flexible hours, you will be well compensated for your efforts and commitment.
 As part of a fun, dedicated team with a supportive culture, you will build internal relationships, sharing ideas, learning and mentoring each other.
-You will be well compensated for your efforts and commitment.

 Timing.
 Now is the time to make a career move into a foundation to do meaningful work every day.